xprova/vetrina/doc/protocol.md

 Viewer states specify the _modules_ and _connections_ in Vetrina's diagram editor.
 When a request causes a change in the diagram editor's content, the engine is responsible for sending the updated viewer state as a response payload.
-In other windows, the diagram state is maintained by the back-end engine.
+In other words, the diagram state is maintained by the back-end engine.

 To include a viewer state, the response object: